brandonmanke/node-destiny-2/README.md

 `npm install node-destiny-2`

+Or you can build from source via the [releases](https://github.com/brandonmanke/node-destiny-2/releases).

 ### Examples

-TODO
+See `examples` folder for basic function calls.
+Planning on adding more detailed ones (see [issues](https://github.com/brandonmanke/node-destiny-2/issues) if you want to help)

 ### Documentation

+For general JSDoc documentation see each file in the `lib` folder.
+More specifically, `destiny-2-api.js` has fairly detailed documentation for each method call.

 For further reading on the API documentation see the [Official Destiny 2 API Documentation](https://github.com/Bungie-net/api).

-TODO
+See [issues](https://github.com/brandonmanke/node-destiny-2/issues) if you are interested in helping improve the available documentation.
+(I am planning on eventually adding some documentation generator based on JSDoc).

 ## Contributing

 If you see a feature that may need to be added, feel free to send a pull request.
-Feel free to fix an issue or file an issue of your own.
+Also, feel free to fix or file an [issue](https://github.com/brandonmanke/node-destiny-2/issues) of your own.
 I will set up a `CONTRIBUTING.md` eventually for code style and a little more information on creating pull requests.

 ## License